banner-hero

 • Physical and mental preparation: Train your body and mind enough to support you in completing the Everest Base Camp journey.

-• Follow a proper itinerary: Don’t forget to follow an appropriate itinerary, as getting lost or stranded midway can be stressful and will also delay your journey overall.
+• Follow a proper itinerary: Don’t forget to follow an appropriate one, as getting lost or stranded midway can be stressful and delay your journey overall.

 • Be respectful: Trekkers must be careful about their conduct throughout the trek.
 Being disrespectful will lead to unwanted consequences beyond the control of fellow trekkers and the tour operator.